stormchaserroleplaying/stormchaserRPG/Classes/Disciple/Druid/Firethorn/index.md

 ## Talents

 ### Thorn Growth
-*Prerequisite:* Wild Shape
+*Prerequisite:* Wild Shape<br>
 You gain the ability to produce thorny vines from your body, which can protect you from incoming blows as well as being used offensively.
 As a bonus action, you can cast Wild Shape to sprout these vines rather than transforming into a beast form.
 You gain 1d4 + 4 temporary stamina at lst level of Wild Shape and 5 additional temporary stamina for each level above 1st.
 While this feature is active, you gain the following benefits:
-* You have advantage on strength checks and saving throws.
+* You have advantage on strength ability checks.
+Creatures have disadvantage on attacks against your Strength defence, excluding melee and ranged attacks.
 * You can use a bonus action to make one attack with your thorns against a target within 5 feet of you.
 If the attack hits, the thorns deal piercing damage equal to 1d6 + your Strength modifier.
 * When you grapple a creature, the target takes 1d6 piercing damage if you successfully grapple the target.
 * You have a climbing speed equal to your walking speed.